 Another taste of Bossy’s tone, let me share in conclusion to this commentary on his history of the reformation even though it is off the topic, is his passing remark about the conduction of Catholic funerals at the time.
 They had to be done in the dark, in the dead of night, for it was newly forbidden to bury non-conforming Catholics in the graveyards their families had maintained for hundreds of years.
 Armed family members of the deceased would surround the body and in procession, or posse – -it is hard to distinguish – -they would carry the body to the graveyard and bury it.
 Bossy remarks how convenient Catholic beliefs were under those circumstances, for once there being a good use to their “superstitious candles.”
 (141) It’s maddening, but it does serve to highlight the sincerity of his admiration for Catholic ladies.

-Bossy’s work is out of print and expensive to get used on Amazon, but can be obtained to read at one’s local library, sometimes through inter-library loan.
+Bossy’s work is out of print and expensive to get used on Amazon, but can be obtained to read at one’s local library, if necessary through inter-library loan (how I obtained mine).

 4 Comments so far